-Gender Dysphoria is characterized by an inconsistency between the gender a person identifies as and his or her physical gender.
-People with gender identity disorder are typically referred to as transsexual or transgender.
-Some common signs of a gender identity disorder include cross-dressing, a feeling of being in the wrong body and a desire to live as a person of the opposite sex.
-Additionally, in children, gender identity disorder can manifest itself as feelings of disgust with their own genitals and a certainty that they will grow up to be the opposite sex.
-Many people treat gender identity disorder by physically modifying their bodies through surgery so that they better match their gender identities.
-Children and adults with gender identity disorder face an increased risk for depression, anxiety, self-esteem problems, bullying and stress.
-A mental health professional can help with these and other challenging aspects of gender identity disorder.
+Gender Dysphoria is characterized by an inconsistency between the gender a person identifies as and his/her/their physical gender.
+People with gender dysphoria are typically referred to as transsexual or transgender.
+Some common signs of a gender dysphoria include cross-dressing, a feeling of being in the wrong body and a desire to live as a person of the opposite sex.
+Additionally, in children, gender dysphoria can manifest itself as feelings of disgust with their own genitals and a certainty that they will grow up to be the opposite sex.
+Many people treat gender dysphoria by physically modifying their bodies through surgery so that they better match their gender identities.
+Children and adults with gender dysphoria face an increased risk for depression, anxiety, self-esteem problems, suicidality, bullying and stress.
+A mental health professional can help with these and other challenging aspects of gender dysphoria.

 Local Experts in Gender Identity